Find Your Answers

 When we are spending time outside, we are not only getting closer to the people in the group, we are also spending time closer to wildlife.
 We practice the Leave No Trace principle of Respect Wildlife so that we minimize impacts on the animals around us.
 This means proper food storage, packing out garbage, and giving animals plenty of space.
 Most animals are afraid of large groups like ours and stay away.
 The most frequent animal interaction we see on BOLD & GOLD trips are mosquitos!
 Which is why we send groups with bug spray!

 We provide lightweight pyramid-shaped shelters called mega-mids that typically house 3–4 participants.
-Each participant will use a ground tarp, sleeping pad, warm sleeping bag, and learn how to make a pillow out of clothes.
+Some trips, depending on group size and gender splits, will bring lightweight open-air tarps to sleep under the stars in accordance with our Child Safety Policies.
+No matter the shelter used, each participant will use a ground tarp, sleeping pad, warm sleeping bag, and learn how to make a pillow out of clothes.
 Instructors will be sleeping in their shelters close by.
 Privacy takes on a new meaning when sharing a shelter with three other people.
-While in close quarters for most of the time, each participant has their own personal sleeping area and pack for their personal belongings, and efforts will be made to provide privacy for changing clothes, etc. If weather allows, tris may also utilize tarps or encourage sleeping under the stars.
+While in close quarters for most of the time, no matter the style of shelter, each participant has their own personal sleeping area and pack for their personal belongings, and efforts will be made to provide privacy for changing clothes, etc. If weather allows, trips may also utilize tarps or encourage sleeping under the stars.

 Bathroom facilities vary across different trips and locations.
 Most frontcountry trips will have facilities that include traditional bathrooms or pit toilets.
 On backpacking trips, camp sites will have pit toilets nearby.
 All trips are equipped with toilet paper and hand sanitizer as well as extra menstruation supplies.
 Instructors will teach the art of Leave No Trace pooping and staying clean in the backcountry.
 Check out this video from Kula Cloth about using the bathroom in the backcountry. https://youtu.be/RpGs0okK5Kc